jonty-dawson/music-scores/index.md

 <h1>Sheet music for classical guitar</h1>
 ![{{ page.banner_image.alt }}]({{page.banner_image.path | relative_url}}){: width="{{page.banner_image.width}}" height="{{page.banner_image.height}}" alt="{{page.banner_image.alt}}}

 A place for me to share these music scores for guitar.
 Free PDF sheet music to download, with a short article about each edition.
+There are Bach transcriptions, and some arrangements of pieces by other composers that could make interesting additions to a guitar repertoire list.

 <br>
 <section id="editions">